Georgia State Route 13: In popular culture

 The city of Chamblee, in which part of the Buford Highway community is located, is sometimes referred to as "Chambodia" due to its high Asian population and the concentration of Asian restaurants along Buford Highway in Chamblee.
 A chapter of Tom Wolfe's novel A Man in Full is titled "Chambodia".

+Atlanta Highway in Gainesville has a high Hispanic population as it has many shopping centers.